This page includes affiliate links.

-The Canon C100 is the most affordable camera in Canon’s Cinema EOS range.
-These interchangeable lens cameras combine many of the advantages of DSLRs and professional camcorders.
+The Canon C100 was the most affordable camera in Canon’s Cinema EOS range.
+These interchangeable lens cameras combine many of the advantages of mirrorless cameras/DSLRs and professional camcorders.
 They’re a great choice for documentary and corporate video work, and low budget indie filmmakers.

 Like a DSLR, the C100 has a large sensor and takes high quality lenses, but it’s designed for shooting video.
 So it has much better handling and audio, you’ll need fewer accessories, and it’s much quicker to set up and use.